adaltas/ece-webtech-2022-fall/courses/webtech/modules/02.nodejs/lab.md

 3. Create dynamic routing.

-Parse the path and verify if the file exists in the `content` folder.
+Parse the path and verify if a JSON file exists in the `content` folder.
 If yes, print its content.
 If no, redirect to 404 error page.

 ## Part 7.
 Publish your project to GitHub / GitLab